posener/posener.github.io/_posts/2018-10-15-context-scoping.md

 Since the proposed design treats both of those scopes as one, it fails the program's logic.

+> In more detailed,
-The `main` function sets a cancellable context and defer the cancellation.
+> the `main` function sets a cancellable context and defer the cancellation.
-It then calls `foo`, and expects that after `foo` the context will have no error - since the cancel haven't been called yet.
+> It then calls `foo`, and expects that `foo` will have no effect on the context.
+> So after the call to `foo` the context will have no error -
+> since the cancel haven't been called yet.
-The `foo` function also sets a cancellable context and defers the cancellation.
+> The `foo` function also sets a cancellable context and defers the cancellation.
-When `foo` exits, `cancel` is called and the goroutine scoped context is now cancelled.
+> When `foo` exits, `cancel` is called and the goroutine scoped context is now cancelled.
-This context is applied outside `foo` since it is goroutine scoped.
+> This context is applied outside `foo` since it is goroutine scoped.
-The result is that `main`'s expectations will fail.
+> The result is that `main`'s expectations will fail.

 The example contradicts the claim in the previous post that the context is goroutine scoped, and shows that the proposed solution is wrong.

-But let's not give up.
-Let's try to fix it.
+Next, we will see the fix to the solution from the previous post.

 ## Solution

 The solution to the described problem is to stack the context in the goroutine instead of setting them.
-When we enter a context scope we will push a context object to the stack and we will pop it on context exit.
+When we enter a context scope we will push a context object to the stack and we will pop it when we exit the context scope.
 The stack itself still needs to be goroutine scoped, so we won't mix contexts from different goroutines.
 In the enumerated options below we can examine different approaches